stElmitchay/voting-applcation/README.md

 - Extend the Solana program with new instructions (e.g., private voting, rewards).
 - Integrate DAO tooling, Discord bots, analytics dashboards, or token-based gating.

+## 🔒 Authentication with Privy

+This project uses Privy for authentication, providing:

+- Email-based login with automatic wallet creation
+- Social authentication (Google, Twitter, Discord)
+- Traditional wallet connection support (Phantom, Solflare)
+- Session management and persistence
+- Secure user management

+For more information, see the [Privy documentation](https://docs.privy.io/).

 ## 🤝 Contributing

 Pull requests and forks are welcome!
-Open an issue if you’d like to propose changes, improvements, or report a bug.
+Open an issue if you'd like to propose changes, improvements, or report a bug.

 ## 📄 License